plfa/plfa.github.io/courses/tspl/2018/Assignment2.lagda.md

 The proof of monotonicity from
 Chapter [Relations][plfa.Relations]
-can be written in a more readable form by using an analogue of our notation for `≡-reasoning`.
+can be written in a more readable form by using an anologue of our notation for `≡-reasoning`.
 Define `≤-reasoning` analogously, and use it to write out an alternative proof that addition is monotonic with regard to inequality.
 Rewrite both `+-monoˡ-≤` and `+-mono-≤`.